Land registration (Scots law): Closure of the Sasine Register

 The GRS is projected to close by 2024, with all recorded land moved to the Land Register.
-However, without further reforms the closure of the GRS is unlikely by 2024 given the large amount of long-owned lands still recorded in the GRS.
-This includes land such as large estates that have remained in the same family for generations, land owned by local authorities historically owned by other local government bodies such as burghs or town councils (this is commonly the case with parks managed by local authorities) and land owned by the Forestry and Land Scotland & other public bodies etc. The 2012 Act has gone further to initiate this transfer, such as the introduction of Keeper induced registration.
+However, without further reforms the closure of the GRS is unlikely by 2024, given the large amount of long-owned lands still recorded in the GRS.
+This includes land such as large estates that have remained in the same family for generations, land owned by local authorities historically owned by other local government bodies such as burghs or town councils (this is commonly the case with parks managed by local authorities)m and land owned by the Forestry and Land Scotland and other public bodies, etc. The 2012 Act has gone further to initiate this transfer, such as the introduction of Keeper-induced registration.
 However it remains to be seen whether the Sasine Register will closed by 2024.